 Deciding which type of intervention will work best for you, your group and your loved one can be difficult.
 One of the benefits of working with an interventionist is that they can help you decide the best intervention approach.

 If you’ve decided that an intervention is the right next step to getting help for your loved one, you’ll need to know how much money you should plan on spending and what your ultimate goals are before you begin.

 Unfortunately, in the U.S., interventions alone are not covered by insurance (though the costs of rehab treatment may be).
 Which means you will be responsible for any professional fees and costs.

 Interventions can cost anywhere from $1,500 to $18,000.
 This varies greatly depending on what kind of professional you hire and what’s included in their fees.
 Some professionals charge up front for all associated costs, while others charge per service offered.
 In general, you can fund a professional intervention for less than $6,000.

-If you decide to pay for some or all of your loved one’s treatment, be sure to give yourself enough time to research and choose the best substance or alcohol use treatment center for your loved one’s circumstances.
+If you decide to pay for some or all of your loved one’s treatment, be sure to give yourself enough time to research and choose the best treatment center for your loved one’s circumstances.

-Some examples of intervention goals might include your loved one demonstrating the following:
+Examples of intervention goals might include your loved one completing certain actions: